nikosvlachogiannakis/drift/slides.md

 --

-# Meta-statistic-based Methods — “Watch the watcher”
+# Meta-statistic-based Methods
+## “Watch the watcher”

-They don’t analyze raw data directly — they monitor how a model behaves.
+They don’t analyze raw data directly, they monitor how a model behaves.

 ## How it works:

 - Monitors metrics such as error rate or loss
 - Apply a statistical test (e.g., ADWIN) to detect significant changes in these metrics.

 ## Pros:

 - Model-agnostic, works with any learner.
 - Can function even without labels (unsupervised drift).

 ## Cons: